Margaret Baco, RN, Director

 UPMC, Liver Transplantation ICU

-New York: Roosevelt Hospital, HIV, Cardiac
+New York: Roosevelt Hospital, HIV, Cardiac Care ICU

-Having studied Art Therapy at the New York School for Social Research, and The Art Student’s League, New York, Margaret brings the power of visualization and relaxation into her expressive art’s studio experience.
+Having studied Art Therapy at the New York School for Social Research, and The Art Student’s League, NFew York, Margaret brings the power of visualization and relaxation into her expressive art’s studio experience.
 As an artist, her ability to draw the human figure and convey an uncanny range of deep human emotion is coupled with a profound connection to the natural world.
 The life and death seriousness of nursing informs her art, as does her knowledge of human anatomy and physiology.

 She brings great heart, care, scientific skill and imagination to the team.